Meet Jules the Expat: Retired and Living in Sanur, Bali

 They are a community that is standing together and, as a westerner here, I may question their methods at times, but I believe Bali will overcome this.
 The Balinese have this incredible sense of family and community that I don’t think I have witnessed anywhere else in the world.
 They are standing strong and quietly accepting without complaint what has been thrown at them.
 This resilience and resolve is something that should be admired by the western world.

 What do you think will happen to Bali when life goes back to normal after COVID19?

-Remember first and foremost that you are a guest here.
+Remember, first and foremost, that you are a guest here.

 Accept that this is not a western society despite the obvious westernisation.
-There will be many things that will frustrate you & may not always be to your liking or understanding.
+There will be many things that will frustrate you and may not always be to your liking or understanding.
 Patience will be required.

 Embrace the cultural differences.
 If you can accept these differences and immerse yourself into the community you choose you will be welcomed with open arms.

 All photos provided by Jules Thomson of Indah Escapes.

 If you live in Bali and would like to join our interview collection feel free to reach out to me anytime.

 DO YOU WANT TO RETIRE IN BALI AND KEEN TO FIND OUT MORE?